cmeiklejohn/cmeiklejohn.github.io/_posts/2015-01-10-ad-counter-orset.markdown

 in the provided data type's lattice and blocks until the variable's current value is an _inflation_ of the previous.

-_For simplicity, think the less-than-or-equal-to relationship over natural numbers; we want to ensure we never view the value 1 if we have already observed the value 2._
+_For simplicity, think the greater-than-or-equal-to relationship over natural numbers; we want to ensure we never view the value 1 if we have already observed the value 2._